the-cult-of-integral/discord-raidkit/README.md

 - **Privelleged Intents?**
   - This is not an issue with this application, but is a common issue that is brought to me so I will address it here: **when creating a discord bot, you must enabled all of the privelleged intents options presented to you!**

-- **2.0.0-aq-1 : severe**
+- **2.0.0-2.2.0-aq-gui-1 : moderate**
-  - **description**: for Anubis and Qetesh, v2.0.0 onwards can be severely buggy.
+  - **description**: for Anubis and Qetesh, the GUI application can be very buggy.
 It is not uncommon that, after a prolonged period of running, the malicious commands of Anubis and Qetesh will either stop working entirely, or produce unexpected results.
-The cause of this issue is unknown, but is suspected to be as a result of PyQt's inclusion, as both the GUI and the discord client use the same event loop.
+The cause of this issue is unknown, but is suspected to be as a result of PyQt's inclusion, as both the GUI and the discord client use the same event loop - perhaps this is causing some issues with Discord?
-  - **resolution**: **this issue can be fixed by restarting the application after onset**.
+  - **resolution**: **this issue can be fixed by restarting the GUI application after onset**.
-  - **conclusion**: this issue has been deemed severe enough to make parallel development with a new console based varient of Discord Raidkit considered.
-It is unlikely this issue will be fixed.

-- **2.1.0-aq-1 : moderate**
-  - **description**: for Anubis and Qetesh, setting the bot token and prefix via the configure button will not work due to a bug regarding to loading of config to the `configuration` variable.
-  - **resolution**: until the release of v2.2.0, please set the bot token and prefix directly in the configuration JSON file via a text editor e.g. notepad.
-  - **conclusion**: this issue has been fixed in v2.2.0, which is due for release in June 2022.
+  - **reach**: this issue affects all GUI variants of the Discord Raidkit.
+It does not affect any console variants.

 Please report any issues to the [Discord Raidkit issue page](https://github.com/the-cult-of-integral/discord-raidkit/issues)!